 There are all different types:

-They each come at different price points, and they each offer unique things.
+They each come at different price points and offer unique things.

 If you are looking for the most affordable daycare, Parent's Day Out is the most economical.

-For only one child, daycare is so much less expensive than nannies that you may find yourself sending your child to one right away.
+For only one child, daycare is so much less expensive than nannies that you may send your child to one immediately.

-For babies and toddlers, the average cost of full-time care in a daycare center is over $900 a month.
-That’s just the average cost!
+The average cost of full-time care in a daycare center for babies and toddlers is over $900 a month.
+That's just the average cost!

 Depending on your location and the center you choose, prices could exceed $1,500 a month per child for full-time care.